-Troubleshooting · Cloudflare for Teams documentation
+Troubleshooting

 Error 400 admin_policy_enforced when using GSuite as an identity provider.

-This is due to a Google policy change requiring you to flag your applications as trusted in the GSuite Admin console:
+This is due to a Google policy change requiring you to set your Google Admin console to trust your applications:

-- In the Google Admin console, navigate to Security > Settings > API Permissions.
+- In the Google Admin console, navigate to Security > API controls.

 Mobile applications warn of an invalid certificate, even though I installed the Cloudflare certificate on my system.

-These mobile applications may use certificate pinning.
+These mobile applications may use certificate pinning .
 Cloudflare Gateway dynamically generates a certificate for all encrypted connections in order to inspect the content of HTTP traffic.
 This certificate will not match the expected certificate by applications that use certificate pinning.
 To allow these applications to function normally, administrators can configure bypass rules to exempt traffic to hosts associated with the application from being intercepted and inspected.

 My tunnel fails to authenticate.